 Depending on the reason you are using the programs, Adobe Illustrator is generally a better program to use than Adobe Photoshop whenever you want to design large format print for different reasons.

 Adobe Illustrator creates images by using vectors.
-Vectors are 2D shapes that are created by equations.
+Vectors images are 2D shapes that are created by equations.
 Comparatively, Photoshop can’t create vectors but only uses rasters, giving you a fixed pixel distribution.
 One major advantage of Photoshop is that it can scale quickly and doesn’t suffer from pixelation.
 However, rasters can get blurry when you scale them because of their limited amount of pixels.

 If you want to be secure in everything you do, prepare your file and save your printing project as a PDF file.
 It’s one of the easiest ways to save your work and ensures that your file doesn’t have different on-screen sizes, a common issue when you use a .docx file.